What's New

 Wet or dry season?

-When you go to Africa impacts what you'll see and how you'll see it.
+When you go to Africa impacts what you will see and how you will see it.
 The wet season brings magnificent green vistas and newborns, but game is often harder to spot because it disperses into long grasses.
 On the other hand, the scenery is parched during the dry season, but animals are easier to see because they congregate around sparse waterholes.

-Where you stay also determines how you'll experience Africa.
-Would you rather wake up to room-service staff bearing breakfast, at a five-star lodge, or an auditory banquet of squeals, squawks and snarls, through a gossamer tent screen?
+Where you stay also determines how you experience Africa.
+Would you rather wake up to room-service staff bearing breakfast, at a five-star lodge, or an auditory banquet of squeals, squawks and snarls, through the gossamer screen of a safari tent?

 Photo © Barb & Ron Kroll